jansmolders86/mediacenterjs/README.md

 Run MediacenterJS
 -------------
-After the initial setup has been completed, restart the server.
-MediacenterJS will be available on the port you have specified and the language you have chosen.
+After the initial setup has been completed MediacenterJS will be available on the port you have specified and the language you have chosen. the server.js will make sure you do not have to restart the actual application (index.js) every time the configuration file changes.
-If you don't want to restart the server every time you make a change in the settings, use nodemon to run the application with the following command:

-	nodemon -w configuration index.js

-If you are new to nodemon, it might be needed to restart you command prompt or shell before being able to use nodemon properly.
+Of course, if you change the port, you need to use that port after the initial setup.

 What can the movie browser/player do?
 -------------